Lubbert Götzen

-Lubbertus Götzen (10 October 1894, Amsterdam - 13 July 1979, The Hague) was a Dutch accountant and politician.
+Lubbertus Götzen (10 October 1894 – 13 July 1979) was a Dutch accountant and politician.
 He embarked upon a civil service career in the Dutch East Indies.
 He was a minister of the Department of Finance.
 In Indonesia he was politically active in the Christian political party.

 He was a Minister without Portfolio in the Drees–Van Schaik cabinet and First Beel cabinet.
 He was also a State Secretary for overseas territories in the First Drees cabinet.